LeeHITsz/Funmap/README.md

-  --L L        the maximum number of causal variables (default is 10) --iter ITER  the maximum number of iterations (default is 100) --tol TOL    the convergence tolerance (default is 5e-5) --verbose    the convergence tolerance (default is True)
+  --L L        the maximum number of causal variables (default is 10) --iter ITER  the maximum number of iterations (default is 100) --tol TOL    the convergence tolerance (default is 5e-5) --verbose    whether to display more information (default is True)
 ```

 For example: